c0n0xxd00rs/c0n0xxDB/README.md

  c0n0xxBC

-Self-taught Software developer && Breaker
+Self-taught Software Developer && Breaker

  TEACHES YOU ALL YOU NEEDED TO GET STARTED WITH GIT AND BASIC LINUX COMMANDS YOU CAN'T RUN AWAY FROM.